msi-ris/Tutorials/rnaseq_cmd_beta.md

 Just like in evolutionary biology, a tree structure does not really capture the relatedness of directories and files.
 Some special types of files are actually links to paths in the filesystem that are very divergent from where the locations of the link files are, like reticulations in a phylogenetic tree.
-We will talk about how to make links in later sections of this tutorial.
+There is optional material later in this tutorial that will show you how to make links.
 These are very useful for making a dataset easy to find without having to actually copy the raw data.

 </div>